Understanding Anxiety & How Therapy Helps

 Q-Do I need a referral to start therapy in Glasgow?

 For private therapy, no referral is needed — you can contact a therapist directly.
-For NHS therapy, you can self-refer to your local IAPT or NHS Greater Glasgow & Clyde psychological services.
+For NHS therapy, you can self-refer to your local IAPT or NHS Greater Glasgow & Clyde psychological services without having to speak to a GP.

 Q-How do I get free therapy in Glasgow?